The Russian

 summer.
 In a story I read about a 2001

-flood caused by the Lena, it said Yakutsk
+flood caused by the overflowing Lena River, it said Yakutsk

 does not even have railroad!